-- Withdraw header (not yet implemented) marks an existing header as dead, allowing an author to reverse a mistakenly published action.
+- Withdraw action (not yet implemented) marks an existing action as dead, allowing an author to reverse a mistakenly published action.

 - Purge entry (not yet implemented) directs a DHT authority to erase an entry from their store, which is useful for removing immoral content or honoring right-to-be-forgotten requests.